-Safe Kids Worldwide, an organization that strives to help families and communities keep kids safe from injuries, recommends having a designated Water Watcher when children are swimming near adults.
-A Water Watcher is an adult who agrees to keep a close eye on the kids in the water, without distractions, and wear a Water Watcher tag.
+Safe Kids Worldwide, an organization that strives to help families and communities keep kids safe from injuries, recommends having a designated Water Watcher (or Swim Scout as we like to call it) when children are swimming near adults.
+A Swim Scout is an adult who agrees to keep a close eye on the kids in the water, without distractions, and wear a Swim Scout badge.
 After a designated amount of time (15-20 minutes), the card is passed to another adult, who is responsible for supervising the kids.
 This allows all of the adults to share in the fun of the party, as well as the responsibility for the children’s safety.

-To designate an official Water Watcher at your next kids’ pool party, download the Water Watcher tag here.
+To designate an official Swim Scout at your next kids’ pool party, download the Swim Scout badge here.

 To find a CPR certification class in your area, click here.
 Classes may also be available at a local community college or university.

 Before the kids jump into the pool it’s a good idea to sit them down for a minute or two and go over a few safety rules.
 Misty Selph, program developer, and Jennifer White, swim school specialist, at the Starfish Aquatics Institute, recommend establishing the following rules:

 - Jump in feet first